RealAcharnes/M1-S2-Project-Student-Feedback/README.md

 ##### Create a new quiz

-To create a new quiz, at the topof the page with the list of quizzes already created you can click on Create new quiz (**Créer un nouveau quiz**).
+To create a new quiz, at the top of the page with the list of quizzes already created you can click on Create new quiz (**Créer un nouveau quiz**).
 A new page will appear :

 <div align="center">
     <img src=".github/media/AddQuiz.JPG" width="60%">